stuartpullinger/icat_install/icat_install_tutorial/04InstallingAuthentication.md

 Overview
 --------

 ICAT relies on plugins to handle different methods of authenticating users to the system.
 There are 4 plugins available: an anonymous plugin allowing anonymous users; a simple plugin allowing a list of usernames and passwords to be defined at install time; an LDAP plugin to connect to an LDAP server and a database plugin which re-uses the relational database to store the usernames and passwords.
 In this tutorial, we will use the simple authentication plugin.
+However, it is worth noting that most facilities who use the ICAT software write their own plugin.

 Download and unzip
 ------------------